mistersquiish/Twitter-Sentiment-Analysis/README.md

 1) Generate the classifiers based on the Twitter dataset (generate_classifiers.py).

     1. Downloaded Ibrahim Naji's Twitter Sentiment Analysis Training Corpus to train with (Only used 10,000 tweets).
-    2. Read in the Twitter dataset
+    2. Read in the Twitter dataset.
     3. Used NLTK's word_tokenize function to tokenize the words in the tweet.
     4. Get the features set of the Twitter dataset (top 3000 words that appear) and parse each tweet leaving only words that appear in the feature set.
     5. Train the classifiers using the feature set.
 Ran NLTK's Naive Bayes algorithm and Scikit-learn's Multinomial NB, Bernoulli NB, Linear SVC, Nu SVC, and Logistic Regression.
-    6. Pickle dataset used and classiers.
-(Pi)
+    6. Pickle dataset used, word features, and classifiers.

     *Screenshot of the Twitter dataset used to train classifiers*
     <img src='twitter_dataset_screenshot.png' title='Screenshot of twitter dataset' width='' alt='Screenshot of dataset' />